 It is the Corporation's responsibility to bring independent judgement to bear on issues of strategy, performance, resources and standards of conduct.

 The Corporation is provided with regular and timely information on the overall financial performance of the College together with other information such as performance against funding targets, proposed capital expenditure, quality, human resources, health and safety, and corporate social responsibility.
-The Corporation met seven times during 2019-20.
-During 2019-20 the Corporation conducted its business through a number of committees.
-Each committee had terms

-Annual Report and Financial Statements for the Year Ended 31 July 2020 of reference, which were approved by the Corporation.
+The Corporation met five times during 2020-21.
+During 2020-21, the Corporation conducted its business through a number of committees.
+Each committee had terms of reference, which were approved by the Corporation.
 These committees were the Audit Committee, the Curriculum and Performance Review Committee, Planning, Remuneration and Governance Committee, Resources Committee, and Capital Strategy Committee.
-Full minutes of all meetings, except those deemed to be confidential by the Corporation, are available on the College website or from the Director of Governance at: Brooklands College, Heath Road, Weybridge, Surrey, KT13 8TT.The Director of Governance maintains a register of financial and personal interests of the Governors.
+Full minutes of all meetings, except those deemed to be confidential by the Corporation, are available on the College website or from the Director of Governance at: Brooklands College, Heath Road, Weybridge, Surrey, KT13 8TT.

+The Director of Governance maintains a register of financial and personal interests of the Governors.
 The register is available for inspection at the above address.